imanushin/NetRunner/README.md

 Email me (igor.manushin@gmail.com) OR create issue if you have any questions or problems.

-The another way: create quesion on http://stackoverflow.com/ web site with tag "NetRunner".
+The another way: create question on http://stackoverflow.com/ with the tag "NetRunner".
 I'll react quickly.